ArchiDAO/ArchiDAONFT/README.md

 # ArchiDAO credentials
 What type of credentials might we need?
-- competence and knowlledge
+- competence and knowledge
 - proof of attendance to a conference / workshops
 - experience in developing Projects

 # Scope
   - Identifying ArchiDAO membership
-  - Allowing and enabling archiDAO governance
+  - Allowing and enabling ArchiDAO governance
   - Funding Public goods
   - Protocol maintenance and upgrades (as per [Voting](https://vitalik.ca/general/2021/08/16/voting3.html) )